seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 typeof a;				// "object"
 ```

 null: is a empty or no-existent value.
-It most be assigned.
+It most be assigned by the developer.

 ```
 let a = null;